-From 2013 on the Double Degree in the bachelor is gradually replaced by a Joint Degree programme Public Governance Across Borders, leading to one BSc-diploma (a joint specialization of the new bachelor programme European Public Administration, leading to a separate diploma).
-In the master from 2015 students can choose between a one year Single Degree programme European Studies or a two year Double Degree programme Comparative Public Governance, leading to a Master of Science (MSc) diploma in Twente and a Master of Arts (MA) diploma in Muenster.
+From 2013 on the Double Degree in the bachelor was gradually replaced by a Joint Degree programme Public Governance Across Borders, leading to one BSc-diploma (a joint specialization of the new bachelor programme European Public Administration, leading to a separate diploma).
+In the master from 2018 students can choose between a one year Single Degree programme (Global and) European Studies or a two year Double Degree programme Comparative Public Governance, leading to a Master of Science (MSc) diploma in Twente and a Master of Arts (MA) diploma in Muenster.

 The programmes offer students the opportunity to receive courses at both partner institutes.
 They develop professional key skills for concrete career oriented perspectives (including an academic career).
 Studying at two sides of the border enhances international mobility, as well as awareness of subtle cultural differences.
 The profile of the programme qualifies the participants for a career in a united Europe, be it at the national level in, e.g., the Netherlands and Germany, or at the European level in an international organisation.